sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2022-01-27-remove-annotations-from-pdf-or-word-documents-using-csharp/index.md

 draft: false
 url: /2022/01/27/remove-annotations-from-pdf-or-word-documents-using-csharp/
 author: 'Shoaib Khan'
 summary: 'Annotations are commonly used in documents for pointing out different observations and providing feedbacks for discussion.
 We discussed in a separate articles, [how to add different annotations to PDF](https://blog.groupdocs.com/2022/01/25/annotate-pdf-files-using-csharp) and [Word documents](https://blog.groupdocs.com/2021/06/23/annotate-word-documents-using-csharp/) using C#.
-Today, this article discuss **how to remove annotations from documents like PDF and Word DOC/DOCX files using C#**.
+Today, this article discuss **how to remove annotations from documents like PDF and Word DOC/DOCX files using C#**.'

-The following topics are discussed in this article:

-*   Annotation .NET API
-*   Remove All Annotations
-*   Remove Annotations by IDs
-*   Eliminate Annotations by Annotation Object'
 tags: ['Remove Annotation from PDF in CSharp', 'Remove Annotation in CSharp', 'Remove Annotations', 'Remove Annotations from Word in C#']
 categories: ['GroupDocs.Annotation Product Family']
 ---